Nowhitestar/ZK-SBT-subproject/README.md

 ### Test

-`mocha` to test the contract and the circuit
+Just run `npx mocha` to test the contract and the circuit

 ### Other Design choices